byintention/archetype/README.md

 Archetype follows WordPress Coding Standards, meets WCAG AA contrast ratios with it's default colours and is translation ready.

+## Demo
+Check out the demo at https://cpress.byintention.dev/

 ## Credits
 Theme design and code by Nick Hayward at [Intention web design](https://byintention.co/)
 Grid and other styles based on http://getskeleton.com